zbw8388/MidlandArchiveSearch/README.md

 #### OR, generate `text.txt` file by yourself

-The file has the following structure:

-For each file, it is recorded as the following:
+For each indexed file, it is recorded with this structure inside `text.txt`:

 `\x1c<file path>\x1d<file content>`